lingsitu1290/Protests-Vis/README.md

     ```
     > python model.py
     ```
-  5. Run gdelt file (DISCLAIMER: this will take some time)
+  5. Run gdelt file (this will take some time)
     ```
     > python gdelt.py
     ```